ChrisWilko/ChrisADXTestbed/README.md

 There are two ways in which you can set up the project.

 ### Before
-ensure you are logged into azure through the CLI and have a token authenticated on that terminal session.
+Ensure you are logged into azure through the CLI and have a token authenticated on that terminal session.
+Ensure you have the [Kusto CLI](https://learn.microsoft.com/en-us/azure/data-explorer/azure-powershell#prerequisites) installed.

 ### Setup Option 1: Docker local image (WIP)
 1. run `make setup-docker` - This will set up the ADX docker image for you. (can be slow to download)